Our Efforts Against the Novel Coronavirus Disease (COVID-19)

 1．Stable supply of pharmaceutical products

-- At the moment, we do not have any immediate hindrance of product supply caused by COVID-19.
-As demand for hand sanitizers is rapidly increasing in Japan, we are making adjustments to secure the supply of our products in this area.
+- At the moment, we do not have any immediate hindrance to product supply caused by COVID-19.
+In Japan, demand for hand sanitizer has remained high, and we have continued making adjustments aimed at ensuring the supply of our products in this area.

 - We are considering implementing infection control measures for our employees at our own plants and distribution centers, and minimizing the impact when an infected person is detected.
 We will continue to monitor changes in the situation and take necessary actions.